 How can I join?

 Scroll down to our Survey Dates to find out about dates and see how many places are left.
-Contact us and we will send you a password to book your spot directly online.
+Book your spot directly online.

 Where does my money go towards?